geospace-code/h5fortran/README.md

 * overwrite (truncate) existing file: open with `status='new'` or `status='replace'`
 * append to existing file or create file: `status='old'` or `status='unknown'`

-Note the trailing `/` on `/scope/`, that tells the API you are creating a group instead of a variable.

 ## Notes